-So I landed in Nashville in the late 80’s and began building a career in writing and television.
+So I landed in Nashville in the late 80’s and began building a career in television.
 Along the way, I worked with the producers of Austin City Limits and I produced and wrote over 150 episodes of Opry Live for cable television.
 I’ve had the honor and fun of working with a lot of stars, including Brad Paisley, Alison Krauss, and Carrie Underwood.
 George Jones autographed one of my scripts, so you know that is a prized possession.

-But along the way, I never lost my love for science.
+Along the way, I never lost my love for science.
 Two of my most appreciated professional compliments came during the productions of Great Smoky Mountains: Code Blue and Earth in the Balance with Al Gore, two shows that married science and public affairs during the 90’s.

 When The Space Shuttle: Flying for Me went into production for American Public Television, everything came full circle in my career.
 The film is now available for streaming on Prime Video.